Erikdanielsen/Debian/README.md

 Setting up Debian:

-Before install:
+Post install:
-- Installing debian without inserting a password in the root password field will enable sudo command for user.
+Installing debian without inserting a password in the root password field will enable sudo command for user.

 # Enable ctl+alt+del to open terminal
 open start-> settings-> keyboard and add a new key for opening the terminal.
 Settings for the shortcutt: